learn-co-curriculum/phase-0-pac-3-what-is-a-test/README.md

 OK Great.
 You now understand what the tests are saying.
 Let's run our tests and submit our code to learn.
 In the terminal first type `learn`.
 You should get a message saying `0 passing` and the local build light will turn green.

-Then to submit your code up, type `learn submit` in the terminal.
+For future labs, once all tests are passing, type `learn submit` in the terminal to submit your code and register completion.
+However, in this particular lesson, you will need to make a small edit to one of the files before running `learn submit` and continuing on.
+This is because Learn expects labs to include student written code.

+To register completion in this lab, make a small edit to any of the files present.
+If you added `console.log(message)` to `index.js` earlier, then you already completed this task.
+Run `learn submit` now and Learn will recongize that the contents of your lesson are slightly different than the original contents and will register completion of the lesson.

 You should be good to go forward now!
 In the next lesson we are going to cover how to run them, and then have you actually solve the lab!

 <p class='util--hide'>View <a href='https://learn.co/lessons/js-what-is-a-test'>What Is A Test</a> on Learn.co and start learning to code for free.</p>